 AFL Fantasy Guide

 Do you want to become an AFL coach?
-Join some o AFL fantasy leagues and draft your championship team!
-In this article, we will explain how fantasy AFL works, what are the best operators and how to draft a winning crew.
+Join some AFL fantasy league and draft your championship team!
+Here we explain how fantasy AFL works, what are the best operators and how to draft a winning crew.

-If you’re new to fantasy AFL, our article will teach you everything you need to know to start playing.
+If you’re new to fantasy AFL, this guide will teach you everything you need to know to start playing.
 More experienced players can jump straight to our selection of the best AFL fantasy sites for Aussie punters.

 Draftstars – No1 Fantasy AFL Site in Australia

 Draftstars is easily one of the best fantasy sports sites in Australia, especially when it comes to Aussie native leagues such as AFL.
 We loved them from the get-go because of the wide selection of competitions and many game modes.

 Another great thing about Draftstars is that they’re great for beginners.
 Site is very straightforward and easy to navigate, so even complete rookies won’t have troubles moving around.
 Plus, they offer numerous guides and top-notch customer support, in case you get stuck along the way.